thesamrooney/MorseCodeTrainer/README.md

 When the user is 90% accurate add another unique character and repeat until the learner is again at 90% accuracy.
 Repeat this process until all characters are in play.

+## Farnsworth timing

+Farnsworth timing, invented by Donald R. Farnsworth (W6TTB) in the 1950s, is a method of slowing down the rate at which words are sent in Morse code without slowing down the speed of the charaters themselves.
+Typically, the time between character elements is kept at 20-35 words per minute, while the time between characters and words may be slowed down to as low as 5 words per minute.
+A more in-depth explanation is available on the ARRL website, link below.

 ## Resources

 An excellent resource on the Koch method is available on [qsl.net](https://www.qsl.net/n1irz/finley.morse.html).